 Eligibility: There are no tryouts for AA.
 Any Little League Age 9 or Little League Age 10 year old not qualifying for the AAA or Majors divisions will be assigned to AA.
-8 year olds born between May 1st and August 31st and in 3rd grade will also be placed in AA.
-8 year olds born between May 1st and August 31st and in 2nd grade will also be placed in A unless a parent requests placement in the Double AA division.
+Note: 9 year olds born between May 1st and August 31st and in 2nd grade will be placed in A unless a parent requests placement in the Double AA division.

 Director: John Keene

-Whenever there is a conflict between the Rule Book and Home Rules, the Home Rules prevail.
+Whenever there is a conflict between the Rule Book and Home Rules (as outlined below), the Home Rules prevail.

 Under no circumstances may Managers decide to override or modify the Home Rules as stated or the National Little League rules.
 Likewise, Managers may not agree to change the mound distance from the regulation 46 feet.